 The department also sponsors the Kemp Symposium each spring, an academic showcase at which our students’ excellent research, projects, and writing are presented to the community in a series of panels.

-ELC Student Honors and Recognition
+ENLI Student Honors and Recognition

-ELC Department Culture
+ENLI Department Culture

 - supporting the UMW Statement of Institutional Values on Diversity and Inclusion;